ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

   post.title
 end

-That's still pretty simple, we're hitting the through relationship but nothing really changes because the entire join model is abstracted away.
+we're hitting the through relationship but nothing really changes because the entire join model is abstracted away.

-But what if we wanted to show the comments the user has left on each post?

-@user.comments.group(:post) do |p|
+conclusion - displaying data on a has many through isn't too different than a belongs to and a has many. that's the point of the abstraction. you shouldn't worry about how activerecord got the data, whether through a join query or not.
+Just make sure the instance or relation you're using in your code actually has the data you want.

 ## Resources